AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/googleAnalytics.rst

   :alt: shows the landing pages, with the other pages greyed out
   :align: center

-  The landing pages start each session, to they are the same as the number of sessions.
+  The landing pages start each session, so they are the same as the number of sessions.

 When to use each report
 ^^^^^^^^^^^^^^^^^^^^^^^